- Oops!Something went wrong.Please try again later.

 About National Bank Holdings Corporation

-National Bank Holdings Corporation is a bank holding company created to build a leading community bank franchise delivering high quality client service and committed to shareholder results.
-Through its bank subsidiary, NBH Bank, National Bank Holdings Corporation operates a network of 101 banking centers, serving individual consumers, small, medium and large businesses, and government and non-profit entities.
-The bank’s core geographic footprint consists of Colorado, the greater Kansas City region, New Mexico, Texas and Utah.
-NBH Bank operates under the following brand names: Community Banks of Colorado in Colorado, Bank Midwest in Kansas and Missouri and Hillcrest Bank in New Mexico, Texas and Utah.
-It also operates as Community Banks Mortgage, a division of NBH Bank, in Colorado.
+National Bank Holdings Corporation is a bank holding company created to build a leading community bank franchise delivering high quality client service and committed to stakeholder results.
+Through its bank subsidiary, NBH Bank, National Bank Holdings Corporation operates a network of 81 banking centers, serving individual consumers, small, medium and large businesses, and government and non-profit entities.
+Its banking centers are located in its core footprint of Colorado, the greater Kansas City region, Texas, Utah and New Mexico.
+Its comprehensive residential mortgage banking group primarily serves the bank’s core footprint.
+NBH Bank operates under a single state charter through the following brand names as divisions of NBH Bank: in Colorado, Community Banks of Colorado and Community Banks Mortgage; in Kansas and Missouri, Bank Midwest and Bank Midwest Mortgage; and in Texas, Utah and New Mexico, Hillcrest Bank and Hillcrest Bank Mortgage.
 Additional information about National Bank Holdings Corporation can be found at www.nationalbankholdings.com.

 For more information visit: cobnks.com, bankmw.com, hillcrestbank.com or nbhbank.com.
 Or, follow us on any of our social media sites: